mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 to the Rule of Man.
-I tried to convince Leule that there was no way he could know if we were really ‘genetically pure’ Solomani or not.
+I tried to convince Leule that there was no way he could know if we were really 'genetically pure' Solomani or not.
 Our homeworld was a place where Vilani and Solomani had mixed for thousands of years.
-The tests were inconclusive but he said he could feel it in his blood that he was ‘pure’.
+The tests were inconclusive but he said he could feel it in his blood that he was 'pure'.

 Military service is mandatory on Exage and I got conscripted into the army in 989, right before the
 Rim War.
 I was assigned to mobile infantry.
-I was one of the ‘boots on the ground’ as they say.
+I was one of the 'boots on the ground' as they say.
 The Imperial Navy comes in, beats up enemy squadrons, the marines hit the ground first and then we come in on transports to secure and hold the place down.
 I fought in the Battle of Martham Prime in the first year of the war.
-Things didn’t go well early on and we got pushed back.
+Things didn't go well early on and we got pushed back.
 The thought of retreating to my homeworld and defending it against Solomani invaders terrified me.
 The idea that Mother, Father